617076674/Spring_Notes/Spring_IoC_Container.md

 ##### ApplicationContext为什么选择在IoC容器创建的时候就初始化作用域为Singleton的bean实例？

 Spring detects configuration problems, such as references to non-existent beans and circular dependencies, at container load-time.
 Spring sets properties and resolves dependencies as late as possible, when the bean is actually created.
-This means that a Spring container that has loaded correctly can later generate an exception when you request an object is there is a problem creating that object or one of its dependencies - for example, the bean throws an exception as a result of a missing or invalid property.
+This means that a Spring container that has loaded correctly can later generate an exception when you request an object if there is a problem creating that object or one of its dependencies - for example, the bean throws an exception as a result of a missing or invalid property.
 This potentially delayed visibility of some configuration issues is why `ApplicationContext` implementations by default pre-instantiate singleton beans.
 At the cost of some upfront time and memory to create these beans before they are actually needed, you discover configuration issues when the `ApplicationContext` is created, not later.
 You can still override this default behavior so that singleton beans initialize lazily, rather being pre-instantiated.

 #### 关于Inner Beans的一些注意点